-For people new to tattooing, the amount of information necessary to become a tattoo artist can be overwhelming.
+For people new to tattooing, the amount of information necessary for becoming a licensed tattoo artist can be overwhelming.
 However, unlike most art mediums, where you can simply jump in and learn from trial and error, tattooing requires you to have some beginning knowledge.
 Without it, you could leave behind a trail of horrible tattoos.
 Or worse, you could give someone a lifelong disease if you don’t follow proper hygiene guidelines.

-This article will explain the basic things you need to know before you start tattooing people.
+This article will explain how to tattoo for beginners by breaking down the basic things you need to know before you start tattooing people.
 It will also give you some beginning advice you can apply right away in every aspect of tattooing from creating designs to shading techniques to finding clients.